spion/spion.github.com/src/documents/posts/es7-async-await-step-in-the-wrong-direction.html.md

 to take care to properly propagate it everywhere and to properly create those transactions.
 All we needed to do is just change our execution engine.

-And we can add so much more!
-We can `yield` a request to get the current user if any, so we don't have to thread that throughout our code either.
-Infact, we can implement [continuation local storage][cls] with only a few lines of code.
+And we can add much more!
+We can `yield` a request to get the current user if any, so we don't have to thread that through our code.
+Infact we can implement [continuation local storage][cls] with a few lines of code.

-> What about async generators?
-Surely thats not possible with just generators,
-> as you would need both yield and await at the same time
+An often mentioned reason why we need async functions are async generators, which are considered impossible to implement.
+The reason being, its impossible to use `yield` as await and to generate values at the same time.

-Yes, thats possible too.
-Here is a very simple proof-of-concept project:
+Yes, thats possible without async/await too.
+Here is a simple proof-of-concept:
 [github.com/spion/async-generators](https://github.com/spion/async-generators).
-Not a complete solution by any measure, but enough to demonstrate that its quite possible.

-We can even do advanced things like, say, a query optimizer that supports aggregate execution of queries.
-If we replace `Promise.all` with our own
+We can do much more advanced things with generators too.
+An example worth exploring is a query optimizer that supports aggregate execution of queries.
-implementaiton:
+If we replace `Promise.all` with our own implementaiton caled `parallel`, then we can add support for non-promise arguments.

+Lets say we have the following code to notify owners of blocked issues in parallel when an issue is resolved:

 ```js
 let blocked = yield BlockerIssues.where({blocker: blockerId})